Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command that duplicates the last line of the a file
+Command to remove javascript file